 It wasn’t until 10 years later, in 2006, that the Hamilton Spectator, the newspaper where he has worked as editorial cartoonist since 1997, began posting his cartoons on its website thespec.com.

 The domain name of this website was created in 2001, and regular daily updates have happened ever since.
 Of the several overhauls mackaycartoons.net has undergone this century, the most notable change happened when files were transferred from the previous host, Yahoo.com, to Bluehost.com, in 2013.
 It was in that same year WordPress became the site’s new platform for editing.
 When the website became mired in viral attacks in early 2017, it was determined that Bluehost’s security agent, Sitelock, where data from this website was channelled through for malware attack prevention, was doing quite the opposite.
 Sitelock’s remedy required a one time fee of $300 or so to fix, or a more affordable, yet still outrageous $74.99/month added security service (read Sitelock’s reviews here).
 A far better, less costly anti-malware service, may be found in Wordfence which is highly recommended.
-In August 2018, Bluehost ceased being this site’s host and SiteGround became the new replacement host service.
+In August 2018, Bluehost ceased being this site’s host and SiteGround became the new replacement host service and has provided a worry-free first rate experience for Graeme ever since.